Some Notes from Jon and Paul

 FROM WEST (Banister Rd / Lodge Rd) turn right into Earls Rd (1a);

-or FROM EAST (Thomas Lewis Way), straight over lights into Lodge Rd; 1st left into Spear Rd / Clausentum Rd (1b);
+or FROM EAST (Thomas Lewis Way), straight over lights into Lodge Rd; 1st left (after The Bent Brief [closed-down] pub) into Spear Rd / Clausentum Rd (1b);

 Look for spaces on Earls Rd, or Spear / Clausentum Rds (or its offshoots), including a short cul-de-sac at the T-jn with Ancasta Rd.
-If none, turn right towards pub.
+If none, turn right (from Clausentum Rd) towards pub.

 1a & 1b merge there.
 (Bevois Mews, making a mini-crossroads here, is private).

-Into one-way section of Earls Rd (2), with more spaces.
+Into one-way section of Earls Rd (2), with more spaces both sides.

 If 3 is full, turn left and turn into next left, a cul-de-sac (4).
-Availability unlikely (only 7 spaces), but it's in sight of the pub.
+Availability unlikely (only c.7 spaces), but it’s in sight of the pub.

-If 4 is full, turn left and, hard after the pelican beside the next block, turn left into Bevois Valley Car Park (5), with 14 spaces.
-(It is signposted, but only at the entrance, and easy to miss in the tangle of supporting-poles for the lights: see photo).
+[If 4 is full,] turn left and, hard after the pelican beside the next block, turn left into Bevois Valley Car Park (5), with 14 spaces.
+(It is signposted, but only at the entrance, and easy to miss in the tangle of supporting-poles for the lights).

 Should THAT be full, emerge at far end (car park is one-way) and turn right, back on your route.
-Don't be tempted into Aldi's car park (marked, on Net maps, as if public).
+Before Aldi’s access-road, there’s another long streetside layby (precisely where the digit 5 is on the map).
+Don’t be tempted into Aldi’s car park (marked, on Net maps, as if public).
 Google Maps shows the access as a one-way street.
-For non-shoppers, it's private, and may well be locked before Focsle Music finishes.
+For non-shoppers, it’s private, and may well be locked before FOCSLE Music finishes.

 Before pelican, scan ahead for spaces at 3; if none, turn left into Kingsbury Rd (6), with single yellows both sides.
 Walk back, using pelican, and up Ancasta Rd, where you can see the pub sign on its gable.

-FROM SOUTH (City Centre / Onslow Rd), start this sequence at point 3 (see photo).
-After 5, you may prefer to go up the hill and turn left (before the lights) into Forster Rd (more potential spaces), and turn left into Clausentum Rd, following directions from top of this section.
+FROM SOUTH (City Centre / Onslow Rd), start this sequence at point 3.
+After BV Car Park, you may prefer to go up the hill and turn left (before the lights) into Forster Rd (more potential spaces), and turn left into Clausentum Rd, following directions from top of this section.

-Subject to demand, we may fix for a marshall to meet those who park in BV Car Park and / or Kingsbury Rd.
-At closedown, it takes very little time to reset the room, so the night's organizer can ensure (personally, or by engaging someone else present) that no-one has to return to their car alone after dark.
+If you ask, we’ll fix for a marshall to meet those who park in BV Car Park and / or Kingsbury Rd.
+At closedown, it takes very little time to reset the room, so the night’s Organizer can also ensure (personally, or by engaging someone else present) that no-one has to return to their car alone after dark.
+Feel free to ask, if that’s an issue for you.

 Other things of interest